 5 Minute Read

-We’re celebrating 25 years of The Dave Ramsey Show this year, but long before Dave was even on the airwaves, he was counseling people with his tried-and-true money principles.
+Long before The Dave Ramsey Show joined the talk radio airwaves, Dave was counseling people with his tried-and-true money principles.
 Seeing the need for a relatable and proven plan for getting your money in shape, he wrote The Total Money Makeover.
-It skyrocketed to #1 on the New York Times best-seller list in its first week, and has gone on to spend more than 200 weeks on their list.
+The book skyrocketed to #1 on The New York Times best-seller list in its first week, and has continued to spend more than 200 weeks on their list.

 What’s in The Total Money Makeover?